Gforcex/OpenGraphic/Blender.md

 * [AI-Render](https://github.com/benrugg/AI-Render) Stable Diffusion in Blender
 * [glslTexture](https://github.com/patriciogonzalezvivo/glslTexture) Blender addon to create 2D textures from GLSL.
 * [Blender-Lightsheet](https://github.com/markus-ebke/Blender-Lightsheet) Add-on for Blender3D to create caustics for Cycles and EEVEE
+* [blendify](https://github.com/ptrvilya/blendify) Blendify is a lightweight Python framework that provides a high-level API for creating and rendering scenes with Blender.
+Developed with a focus on 3D computer vision visualization, Blendify simplifies access to selected Blender functions and objects.